-Addiction to any drug is damaging for sure, but crystal meth is above and beyond one of the most dangerous drugs available today.
-It is extremely damaging physically, mentally, and socially and some of the neurological damage caused by meth use may be permanent.
+Crystal meth is one of the most dangerous drugs available today.
+It is extremely damaging physically, mentally, and socially and some of the neurological damage caused by using meth may be permanent.
 Even so, meth use has been growing in popularity over the last several decades.
 The need for effective treatment for meth addiction is needed today more than ever.
 The Summit Wellness Group is one of the leading meth rehab centers in Georgia.
 Our meth addiction treatment program is aimed at providing our clients with the ability to reclaim their lives, and to live free from crystal meth addiction.

 How We Treat Meth Addiction

-The Summit Wellness Group’s meth treatment center in Atlanta, Georgia utilizes a variety of the latest and most effective treatment modalities to help our clients successfully overcome crystal meth addiction.
-Using a combined regime of integrative talk therapies, psychiatric and neurobiological care, and holistic therapies we aim to treat the underlying causes of addiction and help our clients to restore their lives.
+The Summit Wellness Group’s meth treatment center in Atlanta, Georgia utilizes a variety of the latest and most effective treatment techniques to help our clients successfully overcome crystal meth addiction.
+Using a combined approach of integrative talk therapies, psychiatric care, and holistic therapies we aim to treat the underlying causes of addiction and help our clients restore their lives.
 Addressing the psychological, neurological, and physical damage done by meth addiction is critical to helping our clients improve their overall wellness and health.

-The Summit Wellness Group’s team of trained professionals include clinical therapists, counselors, psychiatrists, doctors, and recovering addicts who work tirelessly to guide our clients through the journey of recovery from crystal meth addiction.
+The Summit Wellness Group’s team of trained professionals include clinical therapists, counselors, psychiatrists, doctors, and people in recovery themselves who work tirelessly to guide our clients through the journey of recovery from crystal meth addiction.
 We walk with our clients through the entire recovery process, from detox to aftercare and every step in between.

 Important Meth Addiction Treatment Considerations

-Because meth is so devastating to both the mind and body of an addict, there are several factors to keep in mind when seeking treatment.
+Because meth is so devastating to both the mind and body, there are several factors to keep in mind when seeking treatment:

 Physical Health Concerns

-Malnutrition is very common with meth addicts, and the symptoms can be worsened by extended insomnia and sleep deprivation.
-Likewise, depending on the route someone chose to use meth, further complications can arise such as infection, kidney and liver issues, or heart and lung problems.
+Malnutrition is very common with meth addiction, and the damage can be worsened by extended insomnia and sleep deprivation.
+Additionally, depending on the route someone chose to use meth, further complications can arise such as infection, kidney and liver issues, or heart and lung problems.
 Just a few of these issues may include:

 - Loss of Sense of Smell

-- Frequent Nosebleeds / Sinus Infections / Deviated or Perforated Septum
+- Frequent Nosebleeds, Sinus Infections, and Deviated or Perforated Septum

 - Abscesses (which may become septic and lethal)